samaaron/book_mdar/book/source/Chapters/1_Introduction/2_What_About_Rails.markdown

 So what's the big deal, we have Ruby on Rails and that's enough isn't it?
 There is little to no doubt that Ruby on Rails has rocked the web application development world.
 You have to give credit where credit's due, but it can be unforgiving if you don't want to do things 'the Rails way'.

-Where Rails is opinionated, Merb is agonistic.
+Where Rails is opinionated, Merb is agnostic.
 You can easily use your favourite ORM (ActiveRecord, DataMapper, Sequel) or none at all (CouchDB too if you're really cutting edge), Javascript Library and template language.

 Merb also has super-fast routing and is thread-safe (If performant were a word, Merb would be it).
 The core functionality is kept separate from the other plugins and it uses less Ruby 'magic', which makes it easy to understand and hack.